 Reconstitution/ Storage 50 μg specific antibody, lyophilized.
 Affinity purified with the immunogen.
-Albumin and azide were added for stabilization.
+Albumin and azide was added for stabilization.
 For reconstitution add 50 μl H 2 O to get a 1mg/ml solution in PBS.
 Then aliquot and store at -20°C to -80°C until use.
 Antibodies should be stored at +4°C when still lyophilized.
 Do not freeze!
 For detailed information, see back of the data sheet.
-Applications WB: not tested yet IP: not tested yet ICC: not tested yet IHC: 1 : 500 up to 1 : 1000 (see remarks) IHC_P: 1 : 1000 Immunogen Recombinant protein corresponding to the C-terminal region of mouse TMEM119 (UniProt Id: Q8R138) Reactivity Reacts with: mouse (Q8R138).
+Applications WB: not recommended IP: not tested yet ICC: not tested yet IHC: 1 : 500 up to 1 : 1000 (see remarks) IHC_P: 1 : 500 up to 1 : 1000 (see remarks) Immunogen Recombinant protein corresponding to the C-terminal region of mouse TMEM119 (UniProt Id: Q8R138) Reactivity Reacts with: mouse (Q8R138).
 Other species not tested yet.
 Remarks This antibody is recommended for mouse only.
 Due to significant differences of TMEM 119 among species, cross-reactivity is unlikely.
-IHC: The antibody produces some unspecific background in the cerebellum.
+IHC: This antibody produces some unspecific background in the cerebellum.
+IHC P: only fluorescent detection